Same-sex marriages (SSM) & civil unions in Michigan.

 Part 3: 2013 JUL to SEP: Webmaster comments.

-odd results.
-House activity about
+House activity about religious discrimination

-religious discrimination by adoption agencies.
+by adoption agencies.

 Webmaster's comment on the four bills before the Michigan Legislature: